 - Weather Policy

-Artists, programs, dates, prices, chats, and CBC broadcasts are subject to change without notice.
+Artists, programs, dates, and prices are subject to change without notice.
 When time allows, program changes will be announced in advance of the performance.

-Sales of individual concert tickets and gift certificate are final.
+Sales of individual concert tickets, service charges, and gift certificates are final.
 There are no refunds or cancellations.
 Single-ticket buyers: in case of an exchange, a fee of $8.00 per ticket will apply.
 TSO subscribers are not subject to service charges or exchange fees on subscriber priced tickets—this is one of the many benefits of subscribing!